A Successful Lead Follow-Up Process for Life & Health Insurance Agents

 - Using "We" instead of "I" increased success rates by 35%

 We’ve talked a lot about using workflow automation to nurture your leads and prospects and maintain consistent communication.
-Using an agency management system (AMS) with built-in workflow automation and sales management tools can help you create a repeatable, sustainable, and effective lead journey process to help you take your prospects from interested to invested.
+Using an agency management system (AMS) with built-in workflow automation, sales management, and quoting and proposal tools can help you create a repeatable, sustainable, and effective lead journey process to take your prospects from interested to invested.

 Remember, the early bird usually gets the worm.
-But for those that need a bit more time, consistent, timely follow-ups can pay off.
+But for those who need more time, consistent, timely follow-ups can pay off.

 Capture your leads at their peak level of interest by integrating AgencyBloc’s Lead Forms with Automated Workflow.
-Once you’ve brought them in, create a process to keep you on track and continuously working your leads.
+Once you’ve brought them in, create a process to keep you on track.

 Source | AgencyBloc

 Putting a process behind your sales and lead management efforts gives you more visibility to make your efforts effective, efficient, and profitable.
-Integrating these efforts and centralizing them in your AMS means you’re more organized, you’re better able to prepare for the future, and you’re working smarter overall.
+Integrating these efforts and centralizing them in your AMS makes you more organized, more efficient, and better able to prepare for the future.